George Farquhar: Early life

 He was educated at Foyle College and later entered Trinity College Dublin at age 17 as a sizar under the patronage of the Bishop of Dromore, who may have been related to Farquhar's mother.
 Farquhar may have initially intended to follow his father's profession and become a clergyman, but was "unhappy and rebellious as a student" and left college after two years to become an actor.
-His 18th-century biographer claims that the departure was because "his gay and volatile Disposition could not long relish the Gravity and Retirement of a College-life," but another story of uncertain veracity has him being expelled from Trinity College due to a "profane jest."
+According to an 18th-century biographer, Farquhar's "gay and volatile Disposition could not long relish the Gravity and Retirement of a College-life," and Trinity College may have expelled him over a "profane jest."

 Acting career

 Farquhar joined a company performing on the Dublin stage, probably through his acquaintance with the well-known actor Robert Wilks.
 However, Farquhar was reportedly not that impressive as an actor.
 We are told that "his Voice was somewhat weak" and that "his movements [were] stiff and ungraceful."
-But he was well received by audiences and thought to continue in this career "till something better should offer."
+However, he was well received by audiences and thought to continue in this career "till something better should offer."
 Some of the roles reportedly played by Farquhar were Lennox in Shakespeare's Macbeth, Young Bellair in The Man of Mode by George Etherege, Lord Dion in Philaster by Beaumont and Fletcher, and Guyomar in The Indian Emperor by John Dryden.

-But while he was performing in the Dryden play, an accident on stage put an end to Farquhar's acting career.
+While he was performing in the Dryden play, an accident on stage put an end to Farquhar's acting career.
 As Guyomar, Farquhar was supposed to "kill" Vasquez, one of the Spanish generals in the drama.
 Forgetting to exchange his sword for a foil before enacting this scene, Farquhar severely wounded Price, the actor playing Vasquez.
 Although Price recovered, Farquhar resolved after this mishap to give up acting for good.